konekoya/swift-links/README.md

 Most of the packages listed below is still actively maintained (having at least one code update during 2021)

 - [ShowTime](https://github.com/KaneCheshire/ShowTime) - The easiest way to show off your iOS taps and gestures for demos and videos.
+- [periphery](https://github.com/peripheryapp/periphery) - A tool to identify unused code in Swift projects.

 #### Code